If you haven’t yet published your Android app, we strongly advise you use the BuddyBoss Publishing Service.

 If you turned on managed publishing, your app won’t be published until you have reviewed, approved and published it from the ‘Managed publishing’ page in the Google Play Console.

-Publishing New Versions of Your App
+Submitting New Versions of Your App

 To publish new versions of your app, repeat the steps above to upload your new build and submit it to Google for review.